 - The social usefulness of the conduct complained of

 The third element above-actual loss suffered-must be proven as negligence on its own is not actually actionable.
 The general principle of ‘remoteness’ of damage is important here; this means that the loss should have been reasonably foreseeable.

 The fourth element above is concerned with a sufficiently close causal relationship between the conduct complained of and the resulting damage.

 There are two further aspects of negligence claims which must be considered before bringing any legal proceedings:

 this subsection shall not operate to defeat any defence arising under a contract or the defence that the plaintiff before the act complained of agreed to waive his legal rights in respect of it, whether or not for value; but, subject as aforesaid, the provisions of this subsection shall apply notwithstanding that the defendant might, apart from this subsection, have the defence of voluntary assumption of risk;

 This means that if the defendant can show that the plaintiff agreed to waive his/her legal rights before the act complained of, the action will be dismissed.

 This arises where the ‘victim’ was in some way responsible for the loss/damage suffered.
 The plaintiff’s compensation, if the claim is successful, will be reduced in proportion to the amount in respect of his/her own fault.

-If you have suffered as a result of the negligent conduct of another, contact a solicitor.
+If you have suffered as a result of the negligent conduct of another and want to be compensated you should consider contacting a solicitor.